triton-inference-server/model_navigator/docs/run.md

 # Perf Analyzer time windows time in [ms] used for stabilization.
 [ perf_measurement_interval: integer | default: 5000 ]

+# The method by which to launch conversion. 'local' assume conversion will be run locally. 'docker' build conversion
+# Docker and perform operations inside it.
+[ launch_mode: choice(local, docker) | default: docker ]

 # Override conversion container if it already exists.
 [ override_conversion_container: boolean ]